Harka Sampang: Early life and education

-Rai was born in Khartamchha, Khotang which is in present-day Kepilasgadhi rural municipality.
-His father was a former British Gurkha soldier.
-He moved to Dharan in 1998 after completing his SLC examinations to pursue higher education.
-He graduated in Bachelor of Arts (B.A.) in English and Political Science from.
-Mahendra Multiple Campus in Dharan and started work as a tutor.
-After completing his higher education he had gone to Iraq and Afghanistan for employment.
+He was born in Khartamchha, Khotang which is in present-day Kepilasgadhi rural municipality.
+His father was a former British Gorkha soldier.
+He moved to Dharan in 1998 after completing his 9 grade to pursue higher education.
+He is under SLC and have never started his further study.
+No official record of his study has found till now but rumours of higher education BA & MA is circulating by his fan followers in media without any authorize news.
+After completing his Nine Grade, he wenr to Iraq and Afghanistan for employment.